-Designed by architect William Burnet Tuthill and built by philanthropist Andrew Carnegie in 1891, it is one of the most prestigious venues in the world for both classical music and popular music.
-Carnegie Hall has its own artistic programming, development, and marketing departments, and presents about 250 performances each season.
+Designed by architect William Burnet Tuthill and built by philanthropist Andrew Carnegie in 1891, Carnegie Hall remains among the most famous and prestigious venues in the world for both classical music and popular music.
+Carnegie Hall has its own artistic programming, development, and marketing departments and presents about 250 performances each year.
 Visitors can tour the building and also visit the Rose Museum which preserves and presents the history of the venue.